the-turing-way/the-turing-way/book/website/community-handbook/persona/persona-contributions.md

 ### Accessibility

-**Overview:** Contributors reporting or working on accessibility issues.
+Contributors reporting or working on accessibility issues.

 #### Personas & Pathways: